Frost-ORM/Frost-Web-Docs/V2-example.md

 - Each list will contain cards displaying the data for each item.
 - The students list is empty by default.
 Each card in the Clubs and Courses List will have `Students List` Button.
 When this button is clicked; then the students for said course or club will be displayed in the list.

-- The Rendering is managed by native DOM Manipulation and Custom Web Elements (Cards and Buttons from Paper UI).
+- The Rendering is managed by native DOM Manipulation and Custom Web Elements (Cards and Buttons from Ionic UI).
 - We Have an observer for each list
-  - Clubs and Courses: Their observers are from the [observeMany()](./api/classes/FrostApi#observemany) function in their respective FrostApi.
+  - Clubs and Courses: Their observers are from the [observeMany()](./api/classes/FrostDelegate#observemany) function in their respective FrostDelegate.
   - Students: Their Observer is manually created form a RX Subject. and the Emitting of the data to this observer is managed through the other observers and the `onclick` events.

 ```typescript title=src/index.ts